dtbanda/CI-CD-pipeline-for-AI-model-deployment-on-AWS-ECS-using-GitHub-Actions./README.md

 # 🚀 CI/CD Pipeline for Containerised AI Model Deployment on AWS ECS

-This project demonstrates how to automate the deployment of a containerized AI model using GitHub Actions, Docker, and AWS ECS (Fargate).
+This is a demonstration of how to automate the deployment of a containerised AI model using GitHub Actions, Docker, and AWS ECS (Fargate).
 The focus is on implementing a complete DevOps pipeline for model versioning, testing, secure deployment, and rollback support — without relying on manual infrastructure management.

 ---

 ## 📌 Project Overview

 - **Goal:** Deploy and manage a lightweight AI model using a CI/CD pipeline.
-- **Infrastructure:** AWS ECS (Fargate), ECR, CloudWatch, IAM, GitHub Actions
+- **Tools:** Terraform, Docker, GitHub Actions, AWS ECS (Fargate), ECR, CloudWatch, IAM.
-- **DevOps Tools:** Terraform, Docker, GitHub Actions
 - **Focus Areas:** Infrastructure as Code (IaC), CI/CD, container orchestration, secrets management, rollback and update strategies.

 ---